josharian/kart/README.md

-kart
-====
+# (Go) Kart Racer

-Go demo toy, to show off concurrency, interfaces, other fun.
+Demo toy, to show off concurrency, interfaces, other fun.

+Nothing to see here yet.

+// TODO: Tests, godoc, change TODOs to "MORE FUN"